kestra-io/docs/content/docs/06.enterprise/apps.md

     message: Hello {{ inputs.user }}
 ```

-Here’s a simple configuration for a form app that triggers a new workflow execution when submitted:
+Below is a simple configuration for a form app that triggers a new workflow execution when submitted.

+::collapse{title="App to start a new execution"}
 ```yaml
 id: hello_world_app
 type: io.kestra.plugin.ee.apps.Execution